Slaviša Jokanović: International career

 Jokanović played six times for SFR Yugoslavia, his debut coming on 27 February 1991 in a friendly with Turkey, when he played the last ten minutes after replacing Željko Petrović.
 He then appeared in some UEFA Euro 1992 qualifying matches, helping the national team to top its group; he was selected for the final tournament, but the team would be suspended due to the Yugoslav Wars.

+During the last official game ever that SFR Yugoslavia played on the 28th of May 1992 against Fiorentina in Florence, Jokanovic scored the only goal for his team and subsequently became the last man to score a goal for Yugoslavia.
+Fiorentina made a comeback and won the game 2–1.
+The match was played just two days before the announcement of United Nations Security Council Resolution 757 which forbade Yugoslavia to participate at UEFA Euro 1992.

 Jokanović represented FR Yugoslavia in a further 58 matches, appearing for the nation at the 1998 FIFA World Cup and Euro 2000.
 In the former competition, he scored his first two international goals in an 8–1 away win over the Faroe Islands in qualification before playing four complete matches as the national team reached the round-of-16; in the latter he appeared three times, being sent off against Spain in a 3–4 loss, with the team reaching the quarter-finals.

 Coaching career

 Partizan

-Jokanović was living in Madrid when, in September 2007, he joined the technical staff of Tercera División club CA Pinto.
-However, three months later, he became the head coach of Partizan, replacing Miroslav Đukić who left to take the reins of the national team.
+Jokanović was living in Madrid when, in September 2007, he joined the technical staff of Tercera División club Pinto.
+However, three months later, he became the head coach of Partizan, replacing Miroslav Đukić, who left to take the reins of the national team.
 His family (wife and three children) remained in the Spanish capital.

 In May 2008, under Jokanović's management, Partizan won the double (league and cup).
 He was also selected as the year's "Best Coach in Serbia" by the Football Association of Serbia, but refused to receive this award due to Partizan's poor results in the group stage of the UEFA Cup.

 Jokanović led Partizan to another double in his first full season, winning the league by a margin of 19 points over former team Vojvodina.
-Thus, he became the first coach in the club's history to successfully defend the accolades; on 5 September 2009, however, he left the post by mutual consent, bidding farewell through an open letter.
+Thus, he became the first coach in the club's history to successfully defend the title; on 5 September 2009, however, he left the post by mutual consent, bidding farewell through an open letter.